krasoffski/pytasks/tasks/descriptors_and_orm.md

 ## Subtask 3

 Create simple [ORM] using data descriptors like in `Subtask 1` which stores descriptor values in a database or files.
-E.g and [SQLite3].
+E.g [SQLite3].

 Example:
 ```python
 from myorm import Model, BirthdayField, NameField, PhoneField